scala/scala/spec/01-lexical-syntax.md

 Inside a interpolated string none of the usual escape characters are interpreted (except for unicode escapes) no matter whether the string literal is normal (enclosed in single quotes) or multi-line (enclosed in triple quotes).
-Instead, there is are two new forms of dollar sign escape.
+Instead, there are two new forms of dollar sign escape.
-The most general form encloses an expression in \${ and }, i.e. \${expr}.
+The most general form encloses an expression in `${` and `}`, i.e. `${expr}`.
-The expression enclosed in the braces that follow the leading \$ character is of syntactical category BlockExpr.
+The expression enclosed in the braces that follow the leading `$` character is of syntactical category BlockExpr.
 Hence, it can contain multiple statements, and newlines are significant.
-Single ‘\$’-signs are not permitted in isolation in a interpolated string.
-A single ‘\$’-sign can still be obtained by doubling the ‘\$’
+Single ‘$’-signs are not permitted in isolation in a interpolated string.
+A single ‘$’-sign can still be obtained by doubling the ‘$’
-character: ‘\$\$’.
+character: ‘$$’.

-The simpler form consists of a ‘\$’-sign followed by an identifier starting with a letter and followed only by letters, digits, and underscore characters, e.g \$id.
-The simpler form is expanded by putting braces around the identifier, e.g \$id is equivalent to \${id}.
+The simpler form consists of a ‘$’-sign followed by an identifier starting with a letter and followed only by letters, digits, and underscore characters, e.g `$id`.
+The simpler form is expanded by putting braces around the identifier, e.g `$id` is equivalent to `${id}`.
 In the following, unless we explicitly state otherwise, we assume that this expansion has already been performed.

 The expanded expression is type checked normally.
-Usually, StringContext will resolve to the default implementation in the scala package, but it could also be user-defined.
-Note that new interpolators can also be added through implicit conversion of the built-in scala.StringContext.
+Usually, `StringContext` will resolve to the default implementation in the scala package, but it could also be user-defined.
+Note that new interpolators can also be added through implicit conversion of the built-in `scala.StringContext`.

 One could write an extension
 ```scala